atreyasha/sentiment-argument-mining/README.md

     author = "Haddadan, Shohreh  and
       Cabrio, Elena  and
       Villata, Serena",
-    booktitle = "Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics", month = jul,
+    booktitle = {Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics},
+    month = jul,
     year = "2019",
     address = "Florence, Italy",